Laura Wright (author)

-Laura Wright is an American author of romance novels.
+Laura Wright (born March 12, 1970) is an American author of romance novels.

 Biography

 Wright was born in Minnesota.
 As an adult, she pursued a career as an actress, singer and competitive ballroom dancer, teaching ballroom dancing and Latin dancing for more than ten years.
 After many years of reading romance novels, Wright left dancing and attempted to write romantic fiction.
 After three years of writing, she sold a manuscript to Harlequin books for their Silhouette Desire line of category romances.